JuliaPackaging/Yggdrasil/README.md

 julia --color=yes generate_buildjl.jl Z/Zlib/build_tarballs.jl JuliaBinaryWrappers/Zlib_jll.jl Zlib-v1.2.11+6
 ```

 *Note*: you have to manually add `prefix` as the first argument to all `Product` constructors in the generated `build.jl` files.
+This is necessary because the syntax between `BinaryBuilder v0.2+` and `BinaryProvider` has diverged.

-Remember that you will need the `build.jl` file also for all direct and indirect dependencies of the binary library.
+Remember that you will also need the `build.jl` files for all direct and indirect dependencies.

-Here are a few examples of packages using this system to install the libraries:
+Here are a few examples of packages using this system to install their libraries:

 * [Cairo.jl](https://github.com/JuliaGraphics/Cairo.jl/tree/15706f267cbb31da58f62270e46dc892c0c7ff9f/deps)
 * [FFMPEG.jl](https://github.com/JuliaIO/FFMPEG.jl/tree/b6cca77f788e58409a13cac5ab6eaa6a5841b5c6/deps)